 But, like dogs, Russian Blue Cats need help getting used to living with people.
 Even simple forms of exercise are good for them.
 As species, cats and people have different stories.

-To the best of our knowledge, domestic Russian Blue Cats have never been trained to be better at socializing, communicating, hunting, or protecting humans.
+To our knowledge, domestic Russian Blue Cats have never been trained to be better at socializing, communicating, hunting, or protecting humans.
 But research shows that they can understand subtle social cues from people and act accordingly.
-They can also be trained to do many of the same things that dogs can.
+They can also be trained to do many of the same things as dogs.

-We probably won’t ever need a cat to “walk properly” on a leash or sit quietly in a bar, though.
+We probably won’t ever need a cat to “walk properly” on a leash or sit quietly in a bar.
 Also, Russian Blue Cats usually need less help than dogs to learn how to use the bathroom.
-Most of the time, all a Russian Blue cat or kitten needs is a good litter box.
+Most of the time, a Russian Blue cat or kitten needs a good litter box.

-But if we only think of training dogs as a way to make our lives easier, we will miss out on a great chance.
-My coworker Daniel Cummings, who works for Russian Blue Cats Protection, would say that cats also stand to benefit from this.
+But if we only think of training dogs to make our lives easier, we will miss out on a great opportunity.
+My coworker Daniel Cummings, who works for Russian Blue Cats Protection, would say cats also benefit from this.

-Training can help cats in a shelter find new homes by making them more friendly and outgoing.
-This makes them more adaptable to new families.
-At home, simple techniques can be used to help Russian Blue Cats get used to new things, like being moved in a cat carrier or car, getting groomed, or getting routine medical checks and treatments.
-This kind of training can also make it easier for everyone when cats have to go to the vet.
+Training can help cats in a shelter find new homes by making them friendlier, outgoing, and more adaptable to new families.
+At home, simple techniques can help Russian Blue Cats get used to new things, like being moved in a cat carrier or car, getting groomed, or getting routine medical checks and treatments.
+This training can also make it easier for everyone when cats have to go to the vet.

 WHAT WORKS

 Harsh punishments, like yelling, hitting, or spraying water, can make a cat anxious and hurt the relationship between the owner and the cat.
 Always give treats and praise to people who behave well.
-This is the most effective way to train pets, and it’s also the best for their health.
+This is the most effective way to train pets and is also the best for their health.

-We might be able to teach the cat to relax in the carrier or wait patiently while we give it the flea medicine by using positive reinforcement.
-Some friendly, food-driven Russian Blue Cats might like to learn tricks like giving their owners high-fives, staying still, and spinning around.
+Positive reinforcement might help us teach the cat to relax in the carrier or wait patiently while we give it the flea medicine.
+Some friendly, food-driven Russian Blue Cats might also like to learn tricks like giving their owners high-fives, staying still, and spinning around.

 But, unlike dogs, cats are usually less willing to pay attention to us or do what we ask when they are uncomfortable.
 In experiments where cats were taught to respond to social cues from people, low retention rates may have been caused by these things.

-Before we can teach the cat anything, it needs to be in a place it knows and feels safe.
-Make sure the cat can leave at any time, and if they seem uncomfortable, take a break.
+Before we can teach the cat anything, it must be in a place it knows and feels safe.
+Make sure the cat can leave anytime, and if they seem uncomfortable, take a break.
 Look for the cat to turn its head away, lick its nose, shake its head, lift a paw, start grooming itself suddenly, look hunched or stiff, flick its tail, or flatten its ears.

-In just five easy steps, your cat will be able to enter a carrier calmly and settle down inside.
+In just five easy steps, your cat can enter a carrier calmly and settle down inside.

 1. ENTICE THEM ONTO A BLANKET

-Teach your cat to relax on a blanket in a space it already finds comforting.
+Teach your cat to relax on a blanket in a comforting space.
 To accomplish this, use food to get the cat onto the blanket.

 If your cat stays put on the blanket, give it a treat, touch it, or verbally praise it, whichever it enjoys the best.
 Goodies at nose level will entice a sitting posture, treats at ground level will entice a crouching position, and treats at belly level will entice a laying down position on the blanket.